Sign In

 A steering committee made up of members representing the state, military, federal agencies, the renewable energy industry, and local communities, guided and supported the execution of the project activities.

 For more information about this project, please see the brochure below.
-If you would like more information, please contact Jennifer Chiasson at Maryland Department of Commerce at
+If you would like more information, please contact Jennifer Chiasson at Maryland Department of Commerce at [email protected].

-Events and Activities Archive
+• Events & Activities Archive

-User Experience Survey: Compatible Use Website and Handbook Development
+• User Experience Survey: Compatible Use Website and Handbook Development

 The Maryland Department of Planning (Planning) launched a survey effort in October 2021, in which participants could give feedback on the state's military installations and their relationship with surrounding communities.
 The purpose of this survey was to gain information about how community members interact with, seek information about, and envision compatible development in their area.

-view the results of this effort.
+Planning would like to thank everyone who took the time to participate in and share this survey and invites you to view the results of this effort.
 Insights received will be invaluable in supporting the development of the compatible use website and handbook, and will help strengthen communication and coordination between Maryland's military installations and surrounding communities.

 Fall 2021 Feedback Sessions